ibnuda/fpmortals/manuscript/complete.md

 A> ~~~~~~~~
 A>   StateT[EitherT[Task, JsonClient.Error, ?], BearerToken, ?]
 A> ~~~~~~~~
 A>
-A> A monad stack.
-Monad stacks automatically provide appropriate instances of A> `MonadState` and `MonadError` when nested, so we don't need to think about it.
-A> If we had hard-coded the implementation in the interpreter, and returned an A> `EitherT[Task, Error, ?]` from `BlazeJsonClient`, it would make it a lot harder A> to instantiate.
-A>
 A> Susunan monad.
 Susunan monad secara otomatis menyediakan instans dari `MonadState` A> dan `MonadError` saat dilapiskan, jadi kita tidak perlu memikirkan tentang hal ini.
 A> Bila kita sudah mempermanenkan implementasi pada *interpreter*, dan mengembalikan A> sebuah `EitherT[Task, Error, ?]` dari `BlazeJsonClient`, maka instansiasi akan A> menjadi jauh lebih sulit.

-We must not forget that we need to provide a `RefreshToken` for `GoogleMachinesModule`.
-We could ask the user to do all the legwork, but we are nice and provide a separate one-shot application that uses the `Auth` and `Access` algebras.
-The `AuthModule` and `AccessModule` implementations bring in additional dependencies, but thankfully no change to the application's `F[_]` context.

 Kita juga tidak boleh lupa bahwa kita harus menyediakan sebuah `RefreshTokon` untuk `GoogleMachinesModule`.
 Kita dapat meminta pengguna untuk repot, namun karena kita